josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 In Azure networking:
 - **The Hub VNet** = The central network that connects to everything
 - **The Spoke VNets** = Separate networks that connect through the hub

-### Why Use Hub and Spoke?

-Imagine you have 3 separate offices (networks).
-Without a hub, you'd need to connect each office directly to every other office - that's a lot of connections to manage!
-With a hub, each office just connects to one central point.

 **Benefits:**
 - 🎯 **One central place** to put shared stuff (like firewalls and security tools)